djeada/Linux-Notes/notes/ports.md

 ## Socket Status

 In networking, a socket represents an endpoint for sending or receiving data.
 When a program wants to communicate over the Internet, it creates a socket.
 To monitor these sockets and the status of their connections, we can use the `ss` (socket status) tool, which is a utility to investigate sockets.
 This tool is especially helpful for understanding current network configurations, active/inactive connections, and diagnosing various network-related issues.

-### Key Commands

-Below are some fundamental `ss` commands to view different socket details:

 - **Display All Active Connections**: